Combining quantum noise reduction resources: a practical approach: Benefits of Squeezing

-To understand the impact of asymmetry we consider a specific example where the squeezing strength is $r = 2$ as seen in Figs.~\ref{fig:twoModePos}d-e.
-We find numerically that the expected asymmetry of the modes with displacement amplitudes $\alpha_1$ and $\alpha_2$ should not exceed $\alpha_2/\alpha_1 = 0.9$, as seen in Fig.~\ref{fig:twoModePos}d.
-As our example illustrates, the squeezing and quadrature angles may be tuned to partially recover the noise floors of the symmetric case as seen in Fig.~\ref{fig:twoModePos}d-e.
-We expect that as $r$ increases the amount of allowed asymmetry decreases.
+To understand the impact of the asymmetry, we consider a specific example with a squeezing strength $r = 2$, which corresponds to the case considered in Figs.~\ref{fig:twoModePos}(d) and~\ref{fig:twoModePos}(e).
+We numerically limit the expected asymmetry of the modes with displacement amplitudes $\alpha_1$ and $\alpha_2$ so that they do not exceed $\alpha_2/\alpha_1 = 0.9$, as shown in Fig.~\ref{fig:twoModePos}(d).
+This is the expected limit of the asymmetry we may expect from a realistic experimental implementation using two-mode squeezed light.
+As our example illustrates, the squeezing and quadrature angles may be tuned to partially recover the characteristics of the noise floors of the symmetric case as seen in Figs.~\ref{fig:twoModePos}(d) and~\ref{fig:twoModePos}(e).
+We expect that as $r$ increases the amount of allowed asymmetry will be reduced, while still maintaining the advantages of the two-mode case.

+As can be seen, we find that the phase difference and amplitudes difference quadratures of the two-mode squeezed light behave similar to the phase and amplitude quadratures of the single-mode squeezed light.
+Advantageously, we also find that the optimal power per mode to achieve SQL level noise floor for the two-mode squeezed light is half of the power required for single-mode squeezed light.